 - What is the difference between footprints and symbols?

-- Creating a new footprint library from scratch
+- Creating a new footprint library

 - How to check footprint correctness?